“Tripping Over Joy”

 Be able to ‘trip over joy’ on a daily basis.

-I have worked with and know many, many people who have surrendered their armour, opened their arms, and fully allowed life to delight and surprise them.
+I have worked with and know many, many people who have surrendered their armor, opened their arms, and fully allowed life to delight and surprise them.

 They take their recovery seriously, but not so much themselves.
 The first step in reaching this peaceful place is safely becoming free of the chemicals that hold the brain and body hostage.